 - TSI met (see advisement staff).

-- A “New Applicant Counseling Interview” form (dated after February 1st).
+- A “New Applicant Counseling Interview” form (dated after the first Monday in January).
 Call the Health Science Division Office to schedule an appointment (903-823-3401).

-- An “overall” score of 60 or greater on the TEAS V is required for admission to the program.
-The TEAS V score must be within 2 years of the program application date.
-A maximum of three TEAS V attempts within a 12-month period is allowed.
-TEAS V exam scores taken at proctored testing sites other than Texarkana College may be submitted.
+- TEAS Exam Score should accompany the Application for Admission.
+An “overall” score of 60 or greater on the TEAS is required for admission to the program.
+The TEAS score must be within 2 years of the program application date.
+A maximum of three TEAS attempts within a 12-month period is allowed.
+TEAS exam scores taken at proctored testing sites other than Texarkana College may be submitted.
 A minimum of 15 days is required between testing attempts to allow for remediation of content.
-Students may go on-line to pay for and schedule the TEAS V test at atitesting.com.
+Students may go online to pay for and schedule the TEAS test at atitesting.com.

 - An official high school transcript, GED score or transcripts from all colleges attended.
 High school seniors must submit a current transcript with a cumulative GPA of 3.0 (on a 4.0 scale) by the program application deadline.